 George Grey Barnard was an American sculptor and collector of Medieval art.
-Described by Harold Dickson in his introduction to "George Grey Barnard Centenary Exhibition, 1863-1963" as a "born" sculptor, Barnard was among the greatest of American sculptors and a medalist at the Salon of the Champs de Mar in Paris.
-Also a collector, Barnard located and arranged the pieces that eventually became "The Cloisters," now of New York's Metropolitan Museum of Art.
+Described by Harold Dickson in his introduction to "George Grey Barnard Centenary Exhibition, 1863-1963" as a "born" sculptor and a medalist at the Salon of the Champs de Mar in Paris.
+Also a collector, Barnard located and arranged the pieces that eventually became "The Cloisters" for the Metropolitan Museum of Art.

 At this time, Barnard was commissioned by Charles P. Taft to create a statue of Abraham Lincoln for Cincinnati.
 It was erected in 1917.
 Not idealistic like the Saint-Gaudens Lincoln, Barnard's was a gangly, beard-less Lincoln of the Douglass debates, and one showing great sensitivity, frailty, and emotion.
 This portrayal became the focus of a scandalous controversy when a copy was to be presented to Westminster Abbey.
 Eventually, Barnard's was transferred to Manchester, a center of working men, and Saint-Gauden's was erected in London.

 While carrying out his Harrisburg commission in France, funding for the project nearly collapsed due to graft.
 In order to support his family, Barnard was reduced to scavenging the countryside for medieval antiques he could sell.
-With this he launched his avocation of collecting great medieval pieces.
 Barnard retained his best finds and built "The Cloisters" which he sold to Rockefeller in 1925 for $600,000.
 Rockefeller then gave The Cloisters to the city of New York as a park/museum.
 Barnard later built a second collection which was sold by his estate to the Philadelphia Museum of Art in 1945.

 The son of a preacher, George Grey Barnard was greatly moved by the devastation of World War I, and devoted his life after that carnage to creating a monument to Peace.
 He designed a hundred-foot high "Rainbow Arch" which included about 400 figures.
 Dedicated to the Mothers of America, Barnard wished to build his arch entirely of his own funds, and nickles and dimes contributed by children.
 He spent many years and all his resources on the arch, yet only completed a plaster model before his health failed and he died in 1938.